Aldo Borel

-Aldo Giuseppe Borel (30 May 1912 – 28 February 1979) was a French professional footballer who played as a midfielder.
+Aldo Giuseppe Borel (30 May 1912 – 28 February 1979) was an Italian professional footballer who played as a midfielder.

 Career

 Throughout his career, Borel played for Italian clubs Torino, Casale, Fiorentina, Palermo, Juventus, Novara, Savona, and Omegna.

 Personal life

-Aldo's younger brother Felice Borel won the 1934 FIFA World Cup with the Italy national team, and their father Ernesto Borel played for OGC Nice, AS Cannes and Juventus FC in the 1900s and 1910s.
+Aldo's younger brother Felice Borel won the 1934 FIFA World Cup with the Italy national team, and their father Ernesto Borel played for Biellese, AS Cannes and Juventus FC in the 1900s and 1910s.
 To distinguish the brothers, Aldo was known as Borel I and Felice – as Borel II.

 His first wife was an Italian actress Virginia Doglioli.